Two-year German yields rise along with short-term rates

 A German sale of 4.38 billion euros of two-year bonds also kept the bonds on the back foot.
 The auction drew bids for 1.7 times the amount on offer, compared with 2.2 times in November, even though yields were lower then.

 Bund futures rose 13 ticks to settle at 140.30.
 Cash 10-year yields were 2 bps lower at 1.82 percent, retreating from a seven-week high of 1.89 percent hit last week.
 Yields have held in a 1.65-1.95 percent range since early October on subdued activity in the last weeks of 2013.

 "Trading activity is now slowing significantly.
 It's a tight range and we expect a relatively constructive tone going into the end of the year," Patrick Jacq, Europe rate strategist at BNP Paribas said, adding he saw room for yields on German 5-10-year bonds to ease slightly.

 Other euro zone bonds were also range-bound with investors reluctant to place big bets before the Fed's Dec.
 17-18 policy meeting.
 A majority of economists in a Reuters poll published on Monday still expect the Fed to start trimming its bond buying in March, but the survey also showed some economists warming to the idea that it could come earlier.

 A bipartisan budget deal announced in the U.S. Congress on Tuesday would remove one obstacle to tapering.

-Belgian bonds outperformed other highly-rated euro zone bonds after the country said on Tuesday it planned to issue less long-term debt in 2014 than in 2013.
+Belgian bonds outperformed other highly rated euro zone bonds after the country said on Tuesday it planned to issue less long-term debt in 2014 than it had in 2013.